18513763652/18513763652.github.io/_posts/2020-07-23-My Blog Content Refine Plan.md

 ---
 ```
 2.How to fix the extra space ib the blog content?<br>
-You jsut need to add <br> at the end of the sentence line or leave two space at the end of the sentence.
+You jsut need to add "<br>" at the end of the sentence line or leave two space at the end of the sentence.
 ```
 First line with two spaces after.
 And the next line.